AnomalyInnovations/toolbeam-cli/README.md

 ### Toolbeam Spec

-Running `tb init <url>` and `tb add <path>` creates an [Open API Spec](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) json file describing the API resource in the current directory.
-To further customize your tool you can directly edit the spec and then run `tb push` to update your tools.
+Under the hood, running `tb init` and `tb add` creates an [Open API Spec](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) JSON file describing the API in the current directory.
+To further customize your tools you can directly edit the spec and then run `tb push` to update your tools.
 Below is an annotated spec as an example.

 ```javascript
 {